1908 Springfield race riot: Another stabbing nearby

-Descriptions of assailant
+Descriptions of Ballard's assailant

 The next morning, only two newspapers reported on the events that took place at the Ballard home – the Illinois State Register and the Illinois State Journal – both local Springfield newspapers.
 They both ran descriptions of the assailant; however the accounts differed:

 The Illinois State Register described the assailant as being "about five feet eight inches tall, wearing a blue shirt and light colored trousers.
 The newspaper reported that the police found "a light colored hat," and that the hat was "the only clue" to the assailant's identity.

 The Illinois State Journal, on the other hand, described the assailant as being "not very dark in color, medium sized, and dressed in rough garments."
 The newspaper also reported that a piece of "overall material" (though it would later be reported as a piece of "shirting" that Ballard has in the "grasp" of his hand after the struggle) was found in Ballard's yard, which his son, Homer, would later claim to be the assailant's.

 Ballard's son, Homer, also gave a description of the assailant:

 The negro was dressed in light trousers, wore a new pair of shoes, blue shirt, brown winter cap and a black coat.
 He was a yellow negro.

 Neighbors of the Ballard's reportedly saw "a negro walking up and down, in front of the Ballard residence," during the early evening of the 4th of July.